eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 2. The Relying Party Client Client forwards the information to the browser using the WebAuthnAPI.
 3. The Client checks that the information about the Relying Party is consistent with the callers origin and forwards the information to the Authenticator along with other contextual data.
 4. The Authenticator authenticates the user (for example using a PIN or via biometrics).
    It then prompts the user to select one of the passkeys scoped to this relying party.
    Finally, the private key of the chosen key pair is used to sign the challenge as well as some contextual data.
 5. The Client then forwards the information to the Relying Party Client that again forwards it to the Relying Party Server.
 6. The Relying Party Server verifies the signature with its stored public key and depending on the outcome of this verification considers the user authenticated.

 ### 4.3 Challenges
 Below we list challenges related to the use of [WebAuthN] as the technical specification for pseudonyms.

 - [WebAuthN] does not define an interface between the Authenticator and the Client.
 - Attestations may be linkable (see discussion in Chapter 5.1 and also Topic A) depending on the chosen type of attestation.
 - The information about the Relying Party is verified only at the Client and not by the Authenticator itself.
-This may be a problem as in Article 5a 5 a vii [eIDAS 2.0] it is stated that "*European Digital Identity Wallets shall, in particular support common protocols and interfaces: ... for authenticating and identifying relying parties by implementing authentication mechanisms in accordance with Article 5b ...*".
+  This may be a problem as in Article 5a 5 a vii [eIDAS 2.0] it is stated that "*European Digital Identity Wallets shall, in particular ... ensure that the relying parties can be authenticated and identified by implementing authentication mechanisms in accordance with Article 5b;...*".

 ## 5 Relation to Other Topics

 ### 5.1 Privacy Risks and Mitigations
+Topic A - Privacy Risks and Mitigations discusses surveillance risks related to presenting Person Identification Data (PID) and (Qualified) Electronically Attested Attributes (Q)EAA.
+Similar, concerns are relevant for the pseudonyms functionality defined by the [WebAuthN] specification.
+In fact, from a linkability perspective, there are only very difference between the attestations present in the registration flow of [WebAuthN] and other attestations such ad PID and (Q)EAAs.

+Below we consider two different types of linkability concerns for the attestation types summarized in Chapter 4.2.1 namely Relying Party Linkability and CA Linkability.
+The latter form of linkability is similar to what is dubbed Attestation Provider Linkability in the discussion Paper for Topic A, but as there is a mismatch between the use of the word "attestation" in the broader ARF framework and in [WebAuthN] and to avoid confusion we therefore use a different wording here.

+In Chapter 5.3 we discuss how this relates to the risks and threads identified in the [RiskRegister].

+#### 5.1.1 Relying Party Linkability

+#### 5.1.2 CA Linkability

 ### 5.2 Wallet Unit Attestations